shaib/pycon-il-2025/README.md

   and there run the command `npm install`
 - "Compilation" (mostly of the Less sources): Run the command `npm run build`

+To create the speakers page you need to run the speakers.py script from inside the virtualenv like this (assuming the site is generated from website_2024 folder): python ./speakers.py <event-name> -t <api-token> \
+  -o ./website_2024/content/pages/speakers.md

 When you want to build the site itself, use `make html` from the `website_2024` folder.
 It puts the built site in `output`.
 You can use `make clean` to remove everything if you want to rebuild